PA Game Commission Advises Motorists To Watch For Deer

-HARRISBURG, PA – -(AmmoLand.com)- Pennsylvania Game Commission Executive Director Carl G. Roe today urged motorists to stay alert and slow down when driving after dusk and before dawn to reduce their risk of having a close encounter with a white-tailed deer.
+HARRISBURG – -(AmmoLand.com)- Pennsylvania Game Commission Executive Director Carl G. Roe today urged motorists to stay alert and slow down when driving after dusk and before dawn to reduce their risk of colliding with a white-tailed deer.

 If a deer is struck by a vehicle, but not killed, drivers are urged to stay their distance because some deer may recover and move on.
 However, if a deer does not move on, or poses a public safety risk, drivers are encouraged to report the incident to a Game Commission regional office or other local law enforcement agency.
 If the deer must be put down, the Game Commission will direct the proper person to do so.

-- * Don’t count on deer whistles or deer fences to deter deer from crossing roads in front of you.
+- Stay alert and don’t count on deer whistles or deer fences to deter deer from crossing roads in front of you.
 Deer can’t hear ultrasonic frequencies and there is no scientific evidence that deer whistles are effective.

-- * Watch for the reflection of deer eyes and for deer silhouettes on the shoulder of the road.
+- Watch for the reflection of deer eyes and for deer silhouettes on the shoulders of roads.
 If anything looks slightly suspicious, slow down.

-- * Slow down in areas known to have a large deer population; where deer-crossing signs are posted; places where deer commonly cross roads or are struck by motorists; areas where roads divide agricultural fields from forestland; and whenever in forested areas between dusk and dawn.
+- Slow down in areas known to have a large deer population; where deer-crossing signs are posted; places where deer commonly cross roads or are struck by motorists; areas where roads divide agricultural fields from forests; and whenever in forested areas between dusk and dawn.

-- * Deer do unpredictable things.
+- Deer do unpredictable things.
 Sometimes they stop in the middle of the road when crossing.
 Sometimes they cross and quickly re-cross back from where they came.
 Sometimes they move toward an approaching vehicle.
 Assume nothing.
-Slow down; blow your horn to urge the deer to leave the road.
-Stop if the deer stays on the road; don’t try to go around it.
+Slow down, blow your horn to urge the deer to leave the road.
+Stop if a deer stays on the road; don’t try to go around it.